uPortal-Attic/uportal-home/docs/markdown/widgets.md

 #### Additional information

 Note the addition required value in the entity file:
-* `widgetUrl`: The URL of the rss feed you want to display
+* `widgetUrl`: The URL of the *JSON representation of the* RSS feed you want to display

+The [rssToJson][] microservice is a fine way to convert desired RSS feeds into the required JSON representation.

 ### Custom widgets
 Using a JSON service is a great way to have user-focused content in your widgets.
 Here are the steps you have to take to create your custom JSON-backed widget: